hgautam/kube-deployment-strategies/recreate/recreate.md

 ## Recreate deployment strategy

-This is the simplest deployment strategies.
+This is one of the simplest deployment strategies.
 All old pods are killed at once and are replaced by new once.

 ![Recreate Deployment](../images/recreate.png)